A Star is Born

 1 Gravity pulls atoms of hydrogen gas together in the spinning nebula.
 More and more gas is pulled in over millions of years.
 The cloud begins to spin faster and faster.
 The hydrogen atoms collide.
 The gas heats up.
 The temperature in the center reaches 15 million degrees Celsius.
 Nuclear fusion begins to take place.
 The heat causes the cloud to glow.
 Mass continues to accumulate.
 Finally, it is stabilized.
 A star is born.

 2 People have wished on stars for many years.
 Sailors used the North Star to guide them over the seas at night.
-Just as people see shapes and images in clouds in the daytime sky, stars form pictures at night.
-They are called constellations.
-You probably know the Big Dipper, Orion's Belt, and Pegasus.
+Just as people see shapes and images in clouds in the daytime sky, people have imagined the stars form pictures at night.
+You may know the Big Dipper, Orion's Belt, or Pegasus.
 Astrologers use the stars to make predictions about events in people's lives.
 Stars are very familiar to us.
 There are 88 star patterns we call constellations.

 For the complete story with questions: click here for printable